fluid-player/fluid-player-docs/content/integration/index.md

 ## Quick Integration
 {{< note title="Note">}}
-We have recently our new [Fluid Player Builder](../builder).
+We have recently launched our new [Fluid Player Builder](../builder).
-Customise your player for the easiest integration yet!
+Use the Builder to customise your player for the easiest integration yet!
 {{< /note >}}

 In order to set Fluid Player, three things are required: